ros/rosdistro/CONTRIBUTING.md

 * FreeBSD project pkg repository: main or quarterly
 * A database of FreeBSD packages is available at https://freshports.org

+#### openSUSE

+* openSUSE Repositories: Pool and Updates
+* You can search for packages on https://software.opensuse.org

 #### pip

 For pip installers they are expected to be in the main PyPI index https://pypi.org/.